melodyloveless/creativeCoding_fall2026/week2/assignment.md

 - How to update your description for this week's coding assignment:
     - Go to the folder 'week2'.
 Edit 'readme.html'.
     - Add your description within the paragraph tags (```<p></p>```...```<p>Your description here</p>```).
-    -
     - For your references: you'll be working with different areas of the link tag (```<a></a>```).
 Add the url to your source within the href attribute (```href="http://example.com"```).
 Add the description in between the opening and closing tags (```<a>Name of reference here</a>```).
 Add another item in your list using ```<li></li>```...for example: ```<li>item in your list.</li>```

-- How to publish updates to your course template:
+- How to publish updates online:
+    - Open GitHub Desktop.
+Press 'commit' and 'push origin'.